haward79/porn_video_downloader/README.md

       - Please install appropriate web browser and driver for selenium(python library).
       - You can get reference from [selenium website](https://pypi.org/project/selenium/).
   - Web Browser (with media codecs)
-    - You can install the codecs by apt with package name libavcodec-extra.
+    - You can install the codecs by apt with package name `libavcodec-extra` .
+  - FFmpeg
+    - You can install it by apt with package name `ffmpeg` .

 # Install
 This program doesn't need to install.